mzero/amidiminder/USER-GUIDE.md

   "Launchpad Pro MK3":"LPProMK3 DIN" --> "Pure Data":"Midi-In 1"
   ```

-The connection made by hand (via `amidiview`) was observed and added to the
+The connection made by hand (via `midiwala`) was observed and added to the
 rules.
 This will work if even if you used other software (such as `aconnect`
 or a DAW) to make the connection.